How to File a Wage and Hour Claim in New Jersey

 Employers that violate New Jersey’s labor laws deserve to be held liable for their actions.
 A skilled wage and hour lawyer in New Jersey will understand when a wage violation has occurred and help you file a claim against your employer.

-To learn more, schedule a free, no obligation consultation with Lynch Law Firm as soon as possible.
+To learn more, schedule a free, no obligation consultation with Lynch Law Firm, PC as soon as possible.
 Our trusted team of attorneys is qualified to handle many types of labor violations and will help you pursue the justice and compensation you deserve.

 Types of Wage and Hour Violations